carpentries-incubator/sql-humanities-lesson/_episodes/02-sql-aggregation.md

 Using the wildcard simply counts the number of records (rows):

     SELECT COUNT(*)
-    FROM surveys;
+    FROM tcp;

-We can also find out how much all of those individuals weigh:
+We can also find out how much all of the total page length:

-    SELECT COUNT(*), SUM(weight)
+    SELECT COUNT(*), SUM(pages)
-    FROM surveys;

-We can output this value in kilograms, rounded to 3 decimal places:

-    SELECT ROUND(SUM(weight)/1000, 3)
-    FROM surveys;
+    FROM tcp;

 There are many other aggregate functions included in SQL including `MAX`, `MIN`, and `AVG`.

 > ## Challenge
 >
-> Write a query that returns: total weight, average weight, and the min and max weights
+> Write a query that returns: total page length, average page length, and the min and max page lengths
 > for all animals caught over the duration of the survey.
 > Can you modify it so that it outputs these values only for weights between 5 and 10?
 {: .challenge}